AdobeDocs/experience-manager-64.en/help/sites-administering/configure-rich-text-editor-plug-ins.md

 Repeat the above steps for each required style.

-### Configure hidden headers in tables for accessibility {#hiddenheader}
+### Configure hidden headers in tables for accessibility {#hidden-header}

 Sometimes, you may create data tables without visual text in a column header assuming that the header's purpose is implied by the visual relationship of the column with other columns.
 In this case, it is necessary to provide hidden inner text within the cell in the header cell to allow screen readers and other assistive technologies to help the readers with various needs understand the purpose of the column.

 To enhance accessibility in such scenarios, RTE supports hidden header cells.
 In addition, it provides configuration settings related to hidden headers in tables.
 These settings let you apply CSS styles on hidden headers in edit and preview modes.
 To help authors identify hidden headers in the edit mode, include the following parameters in your code:

-* `hiddenHeaderEditingCSS`: Specifies the name of the CSS class that is applied on the hidden-header cell, when RTE is edited.
+* `hidden-headerEditingCSS`: Specifies the name of the CSS class that is applied on the hidden-header cell, when RTE is edited.
-* `hiddenHeaderEditingStyle`: Specifies a Style string that is applied on the hidden-header cell when RTE is edited.
+* `hidden-headerEditingStyle`: Specifies a Style string that is applied on the hidden-header cell when RTE is edited.

 If you specify both the CSS and the Style string in code, the CSS class takes precedence over the style string and may overwrite any configuration changes the Style string makes.

 To help authors apply CSS on hidden headers in the preview mode, you can include the following parameters in your code:

-* `hiddenHeaderClassName`: Specifies the name of the CSS class that is applied on the hidden header cell in preview mode.
+* `hidden-headerClassName`: Specifies the name of the CSS class that is applied on the hidden header cell in preview mode.
-* `hiddenHeaderStyle`: Specifies a Style string that is applied on the hidden-header cell in preview mode.
+* `hidden-headerStyle`: Specifies a Style string that is applied on the hidden-header cell in preview mode.

 If you specify both the CSS and the Style string in code, the CSS class takes precedence over the style string and may overwrite any configuration changes the Style string makes.

-## Add dictionaries for the spell checker {#adddict}
+## Add dictionaries for the spell checker {#add-dict}

 When the spellcheck plug-in is activated, the RTE uses dictionaries for each appropriate language.
 These are then selected according to the language of the website by taking either the language property of the subtree or extracting the language from the URL; for example. the `/en/` branch is checked as English, the `/de/` branch as German.